sahil-1729/Whatsapp-chatbot/README.md

 # Usage
    4. Open a terminal or command prompt.
    5. Navigate to the project directory: cd your-repo
+   6. add environment variable as TOKEN in .env file and add the token
-   6. Start the chatbot: node app.js
+   7. Start the chatbot: node app.js
-   7. Interact with the chatbot through the terminal interface.
+   8. Interact with the chatbot through the terminal interface.